create3000/x_ite/docs/_posts/components/DIS/SignalPdu.md

 #### Warnings

 - Do not wrap extra quotation marks around these SFString enumeration values, since "quotation" "marks" are only used for MFString values.
-Network activity may have associated security issues.
+- Network activity may have associated security issues.

 ### SFInt32 [in, out] **port** 0 <small>[0,65535]</small>

-Multicast network port, for example: 62040.
+Multicast network *port*, for example: 3000.

 ### SFInt32 [in, out] **radioID** 0 <small>[0,65535]</small>